PASTAplus/dashboard/README.md

 # Dashboard
 PASTA system dashboard and utilities

+The PASTA Dashboard is a Flask driven web application using Ngnix as its frontend web server.
+Some routes require administration rights to access, but most routes are publicly accessible.

 ## Deployment notes
 - To install `uwsgi` with Conda: `conda install -c conda-forge uwsgi`
 - To restart service: `sudo service dashboard restart`